-To: Charleston County Commissioners of Election Ladies and Gentlemen: We enclose a copy of the Resolution adopted by the Town Council of the Town of Kiawah Island on the annexation.
+To: Charleston County Commissioners of Election Ladies and Gentlemen: We enclose a copy of the Resolution adopted by the Town Council of the Town of Kiawah Island on , 20, certifying that a proper petition has been received asking for annexation of the area described in the resolution generally known as and requesting a special election in the described area on , 20, pursuant to S.C.
+Code Ann. § 5-3-300, et seq., on the question of the annexation.
 The election is not a municipal election, but it is a special county election which must be conducted pursuant to S.C.
 Code Title 7, Chapters 13 and 17, as provided by S.C.
 Code Ann. § 5-3-300(D).
 We also enclose a Notice of Election for your convenience in giving the necessary notice by newspaper at least 30 days prior to the date set for the election in accordance with S.C.
 Code Ann. § 5-3-300(D), and a form which you may use to report the results of the election.
 Because the proposed election date is not a date already precleared by the U.S. Attorney General under § 5 of the Voting Rights Act for a county election, it was set to allow enough time for a § 5 submission and response.
 Yours very truly, Town Clerk cc: Municipal Attorney County Attorney